 part-time basis.
 This model enabled him to flex-up and flex-down as was needed, making it a cost-effective solution.
 Sharon worked quickly with Alpesh and his team to develop a launch strategy that would be in place and ready to go as soon as the 2 acquisitions were complete.

 The strategy focussed on 3 key pillars.
-Culture, Development and Management.
+Culture, Management Development and Building a Talent Pipeline.

 Culture: To unify 2 businesses and build an inclusive, happy culture, communications had to be at the heart of everything.
 Sharon created a 100-day communications plan which included an extensive welcome document that outlined to employees the company values.
 It also included a week-by-week update, designed to address employee’s concerns. ‘in week one, everyone is excited, but week two may be more unsettled, Sharon explains. ‘that’s when you talk more about the vision, demystify the board and reiterate messages, to manage the mood.’
 The communications plan also extended to investors to keep them updated and enthused.